-So I came up with this cream eyeshadow recipe and figured out a way to use this recipe to create 3 unique, yet cohesive shades to use in a palette.
+So I came up with this DIY cream eyeshadow recipe and figured out a way to use it to create 3 unique, yet cohesive shades to use in a palette.

 The first time I tried to make a pressed powder, I used oil to bind the powders together.
 At first, that seemed to work but then they started to crumble.
 It was a nightmare!

 I noticed that other recipes were using rubbing alcohol.
 Great!
 But who wants to put that on their eyes?
 Not me, that’s for certain.